jcreforme/IBM_middleware/README.md

 ```

 ## Purpose of the Project
 🔹 Design and develop integration flows using IBM ACE v12 (ESQL and Java).
+DONE
 🔹 Configure connections to external systems via ODBC, JDBC, Kafka, and SFTP.
 🔹 Deploy and manage flows in development and production environments using CLI (mqsi) and web console.*
 🔹 Administer messaging platforms such as IBM MQ (v9.4.0.11) and Kafka (topics, partitions, consumers).